1968 Winter Olympics: Medals and diplomas

 The commemoration medal was designed by Josette Hébert-Coeffin.
 The front side of the medal depicted the decorated head of a Greek athlete with snowflakes and ice crystals in the background.
 The other side depicted the silhouette of Grenoble in front of the mountain range Belladonne.
 There were three different types of medals.
 20 were made of silver, 210 of silver-coated bronze and 15,000 of bronze.

 Excoffon also designed the Olympic diplomas, which were given to the six best athletes in each discipline.
 They were made of cream coloured parchment paper.
 Around the logo contained the words "Xes Jeux Olympiques d'Hiver Grenoble 1968", as well as the Olympic motto "Citius, altius, fortius".
 In the middle of the paper, the word "Diplome" was written in gold writing.
 However, similar diplome were handed out to officials, participants, journalists and volunteers on ordinary white paper and without the gold writing as a souvenir.

-The medal ceremony took place in the evening of the finals event in the Stade de glace.
+The medal ceremonies took place in the evening of the finals event in the Stade de Glace.

 Schedule

 Compared to the 1964 Winter Olympics in Innsbruck, the number of disciplines increased to 35, and the men's biathlon relay was also added.

-On 4 February, two days before the official opening ceremony, the first ice hockey preliminary matches took place.This games had a function to lead the vacant spots for 4 teams,the three winners are placed into Group A alongside the five teams already assigned to the group.
+On 4 February, two days before the official opening ceremony, the first ice hockey preliminary matches took place.
+This games had a function to lead the vacant spots for 4 teams, the three winners are placed into Group A alongside the five teams already assigned to the group.
 The losing team was placed into Group B.